-The Florida Basic Abilities Test (CJ-BAT) is a requirement for entry into the basic recruit training programs, including law enforcement and corrections.
+The Florida Basic Abilities Test (CJ-BAT) is a requirement for entry into the public safety academy programs, including law enforcement and corrections.
 For more information, interested parties should contact the Public Safety Academy at (850) 973-1617.
 To schedule an exam, interested parties should call (850) 973-9451.